 There are very clear ISO guidelines for what variances are allowed in shipping container dimensions.
 Maximum and minimum sizes are set, and there are standards for how orthogonal or how in-square a container is.
 In practice, containers vary a bit in dimensions, but they rarely go outside the tolerances.

-One-trip containers have difference structural specs than used containers.
+One-trip containers have different structural specs than used containers.
 After all, they’re not expected to survive 15 years of ocean traffic.
 They’re still within ISO guidelines and there shouldn’t be a problem for single container structures, but be sure to check the manufacturer’s specs if you plan on stacking the containers to create large multi-unit structures.

 Small variances also mean that containers placed side by side may not line up perfectly.
 The difference will probably not be larger than an inch, but it can still be a cosmetic concern.
 We recommend lining up containers at the midpoint to prevent noticeable overhangs.